alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ```

 ### Create a dedicated entity to reduce the number of attributes
+One another misconception about JPA is to always fully map a table to an entity!

-We often forget that we don't need to map all the columns in an entity!
+A gentle reminder: we don't need to map all the columns in an entity!
 For instance, if your table has 30 columns, and you only need 10 in your use case, why querying, fetching and storing in memory all of these data?

 That's why I usually recommend to have, when it's relevant, a dedicated entity for specific use cases.